AlinaKisialiova/address-book/README.md

 # Implementation notes
 * DTO objects are not used because entities contain the same set fields on db, service and controller layer.
-* Service layer for `Person` model is not used because there is no service logic.
 * Code coverage 50%.
 Code coverage approach was to demonstrate ability to create different types of tests: unit (db, layer, controller), integration, and cover main cases.
 * No UI, because I am a backend developer